DutchDucksDevelopment/EaglerLauncher/README.md

  <hr>

 ## Installation
- Currently just download the repository for the source code!<br>
+ The easiest way is to just play in your browser<br>
- Future plans for an offline file may be possible!
+ But you can download the offline app [here](https://github.com/DutchDucksDevelopment/EaglerLauncher/releases)

 <hr>